sigstore/sigstore-conformance/README.md

 `sigstore-conformance` is a conformance testing suite for Sigstore clients.

+This suite provides a high-level view of client behaviour as a whole and sets out to answer questions such as:
+- What files are written to the disk by the client in what situations?
+- Does the client fail when given a signing certificate that isn't signed by the Fulcio root CA during the signing workflow?
+- Does the client fail when given an invalid inclusion proof from Rekor during the verification workflow?
+- Does the client fail when given an invalid signed certificate timestamp as part of the Fulcio response in the signing workflow?
+- etc

+Over time, `sigstore-conformance` aims to become an informal specification that describes how Sigstore clients are expected to behave.

+Some general testing principles for this suite are:
+- *Tests should be "workflow" focused.* This testing suite is not about fuzzing every possible input to the client CLI or achieving code coverage.
+- *Tests should exercise the entire client end-to-end rather than individual subsystems in isolation.* Tests should include all network interactions with Sigstore infrastructure such as Rekor, Fulcio, etc. These tests should run against Sigstore staging and production infrastructure as well as custom built mock services to test atypical scenarios.

 ## Usage

 Simply create a new workflow file at `.github/workflows/conformance.yml` and add